 Soon after you stand up, you may have symptoms such as:

 - Trembling, dizziness, weakness, or light-headedness.

 - Feeling faint or very tired.

 With POTS, you may also have problems with:

 Some things can make symptoms worse.
-These include heat, eating, exercise, showering, sitting too long, and menstrual cycle changes.
+These include heat, menstrual cycle, dehydration, alcohol, exercise, and standing for a long time.